Net zero illustration of an orb placed on soil

 • Risk assessments.
 We periodically conduct supply chain CSR surveys in line with our Supply Chain CSR Deployment Guidebook, based on the RBA’s Validated Assessment Program***, to identify, reduce and combat risks.

 • Transport.
 We’re actively reducing airfreight volume, reviewing shipping routes and switching to harbours located closer to final destinations.
-Sharp’s GHG emissions from international transport decreased by 9% between 2021 and 2022, from 152,000 tonnes to 138,000 tonnes CO2.****
+Sharp’s GHG emissions from international transport reduced by 20% between 2022 and 2023, from 138,000 tonnes to 112,000 tonnes CO2.****

 ship cargo ocean